syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/js/tooltip.md

 # Tooltip in ##Platform_Name## Stepper control

-The Stepper control supports tooltip to show additional information in the steps by setting the [showTooltip](https://ej2.syncfusion.com/javascript/documentation/api/stepper#showtooltip) property.
-If enabled, the tooltip appears when the user hovers over the step such as the label or text.
+The Stepper control supports tooltip to show additional information in the steps by setting the [showTooltip](https://ej2.syncfusion.com/javascript/documentation/api/stepper/#showtooltip) property to `true`.

+The tooltip appears when the user hovers over the step, providing the information such as the label or text.
 By default, the `showTooltip` property is `false`.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}